jonathanyong/Tic-Tac-Toe/README.md

 My first trading algorithm taught me alot about pulling data and coding using quantopian.
 Things I have learnt in this exercise include initializing a trade, defining parameters for the trade, in this case the Z-Score, recording any data we want of the trade (Z-Score), as well as determining the optimal z-score to open and close a trade, using historical data.

 The flaws of this algorithm is that the 30 day Moving average Z-Score is still a lagging indicator, and may not be predictive of the future performance of the 2 stocks.
 We are still unable to accurately determine the support and resistance of the Z-Score to open a trade, and hence for now have to depend on the manual process of plotting the historical data, plotting the chart and observing the chart manually.

+Results (4 Years backtest from 7/4/2015 - 19/11/2019):
+Returns = -24.63%
+Beta = 0.10
+Sharpe = -0.52
+Drawdown = -42.71%
+From the chart, the algorithm works best in 2016 and started to give declining results from 2017 onwards, erasing profits from September 2017 onwards.
+It has the worst performance in 2018 and 2019.